pascal-felique/NNCV/README.md

 There are different slurm job scripts to either train with Curriculum Learning or train with Curriculum Learning and Knowledge Distillation.

+## Training with Curriculum Learning

 - **jobscript_slurm_unet.sh**: Training with U-Net model architecture
 - **jobscript_slurm.sh**: Training with Fast-SCNN model architecture

 This is the slurm job script to launch the training with Curriculum Learning.

+Alternative: Curriculum Learning with Dice Loss component

 - **jobscript_slurm_dice.sh**:

 There is also a variant of Curriculum Learning with a Dice Loss component included in the Loss calculation.

+## Training with Curriculum Learning and Knowledge Distillation

 - **jobscript_slurm_distillation.sh**:

 This is the slurm job script to launch the training with Curriculum Learning and Knowledge Distillation.

+Alternative: Curriculum Learning and Knowledge Distillation with Dice Loss component

 - **jobscript_slurm_distillation_dice.sh**: